Q: What is the

 appear on the PEG list?

-Examples where schools would appear on the current PEG list:
+Some examples of schools that would appear on the current PEG list include:

-- A school that was Academically Unacceptable in 2011;
+- A school that was Improvement Required in 2013,

 - A school with fewer than 50% of its students passing reading